yangjc/template-parser/readme.md

 Some rules:

-1. All lines with template statements must be wrapped by comment start/end marks.
+1. All lines with *template statements* must be wrapped by *comment start/end marks*.
-1. All template statements should be written inside one line.
+1. A *template statement* should be written inside one line, no real contents around.

 Don't use like: